Moodix/simple-restful-api-aws/README.md

 ## How to Run

 1. Clone the project to `/src `directory that Go uses for its workspaces.
-Use `cd src/simple-restful-api-aws` for navigating to project folder.
+Use `cd simple-restful-api-aws` for navigating to project folder.

 2. To build, type the following command